 Your Duty of Care – As a participant at THE TIDE CLIMBING CENTRE you also have a duty of care.
 You have a responsibility towards other users and to adhere to our rules.
 Statements of “best practice” are posted throughout the centre and describe accepted methods of use and expected behaviour both towards the centre itself, team members and to other customers.

 Unsupervised Climbing – Prior to engaging in any activity at THE TIDE CLIMBING CENTRE without supervision, we expect that you be competent in the proposed activity.
 By registering, you completely understand and accept the risks, you agree to abide by the “1.2 Conditions of Use” and the section detailing “1.3 The Rules”.
-Unsupervised climbing is down to the participant, team members will provide whatever help and advice they are able but a formal instruction in the use of climbing facilities and use of equipment will only be provided when participating in a course provided.
+Unsupervised climbing is down to the participant, team members will provide whatever help and advice they are able but a formal instruction in the use of climbing facilities and use of equipment will only be provided when participating in a course delivered by staff.
 Should you not be competent with any equipment then you should not attempt to use it, without the supervision of a person signed off to that effect.
 Any persons not registered as competent climber must not take part in any unsupervised climbing without supervision.

 Supervised Climbing – An adult aged 18 or over who has registered to climb may supervise in accordance with the Safe Supervision guidelines and must take full responsibility for the safety of the climbers' they are supervising.
 Each supervisor (whether climbing themselves or not) may supervise two 9 + year olds or one under 9.
 In the case where one child is under 9 and one is over 9, you may supervise them both.
 Some exceptions will be made where the children have more than 6 months regular climbing experience and at the centres' discretion.
 4-6-year olds must always have 1 to 1 supervision, with no exceptions.
 Groups of three or more supervised climbers of any age must only be supervised by an instructor holding the relevant qualification and insurance.
 When engaged in supervision, a supervisor may never leave the ground either on a rope or auto belay.
+Good supervison require close and careful supervison and by agreeing to supervise other you must do this.

 Under 18’s – All Under 18’s must be supervised by a register and competent adult until they are themselves registered and assessed by centre staff to engaged in “unsupervised climbing”